ipb-halle/MetFrag/projects/metfragcl/index.md

 <p><p>

 <h4>Output Parameters</h4>
-The output options are defined using the following three parameters.
-SampleName defines the name of the results file, and the output file path is defined using "ResultsPath".
+The output options are defined using the following three parameters. <span style="font-weight:bold">SampleName</span> defines the name of the results file, and the output file path is defined using <span style="font-weight:bold">ResultsPath</span>.
 The output options are one or more of SDF, XLS, CSV, ExtendedXLS, ExtendedFragmentsXLS.
 The latter two options give additional outputs (including images) not possible in CSV or SDF formats.

 <div class="code">
  <table>